kelvinxuande/Telegram-Sentinel/README.md

 3. The 'conventional' approach is for the user to disable notifications; and manually, periodically use Telegram's in-built 'search' function to search for messages with trigger words.
 4. This is laborious and time-sensitive messages may not be responded to in time.
 Furthermore, there will always be a time-lag due to human limitations.

-With this script, messages containing the trigger words in target(s) are selectively forwarded to a 'destination' almost instantaneously.
+With these scripts, messages containing the trigger words in target(s) are selectively forwarded to a 'destination' almost instantaneously.
 Users can then safely disable notifications for target(s) and enable them for the destination; and be timely notified of important messages.
-Note that the machine running the script needs to be kept 'alive' and running.
+Note that the machine running the scripts needs to be kept 'alive' and running.

 ## Disclosures
 1. The author has personally tried-and-tested these methods but is not liable for any losses, including but not exhaustively telegram account(s) and data on these account(s).